drdaemos/xc5-docs/en/basics/how_to_find_out_what_page_is_currently_running.md

 # Implementation

-To get started we {% link "create an empty module" ref_KLBakhPi %} with developer ID **Tony** and module ID **ControllerDetectionDemo**.
+To get started we {% link "create an empty module" ref_TZnqVJsw %} with developer ID **Tony** and module ID **ControllerDetectionDemo**.
 Then, we create a new view class inside this module.
 We create the
 `<X-Cart>/classes/XLite/Module/Tony/ControllerDetectionDemo/View/OurWidget.php` class with the following content:

 {% highlight php %}{% raw %}